Geography of North Korea: Climate

-North Korea has a combination of a continental climate and an oceanic climate, with four distinct seasons.
 Most of North Korea is classified as being of a humid continental climate within the Köppen climate classification scheme, with warm summers and cold, dry winters.
 In summer, there is a short rainy season called changma.

 Long winters bring bitter cold and clear weather interspersed with snowstorms as a result of northern and northwestern winds that blow from Siberia.
 The daily average high and low temperatures for Pyongyang in January are −3 and −13 °C. On average, it snows thirty-seven days during the winter.
 Winter can be particularly harsh in the northern, mountainous regions.

 Summer tends to be short, hot, humid, and rainy because of the southern and southeastern monsoon winds that bring moist air from the Pacific Ocean.
 Spring and autumn are transitional seasons marked by mild temperatures and variable winds and bring the most pleasant weather.
 The daily average high and low temperatures for Pyongyang in August are 29 and 20 °C.

 On average, approximately 60% of all precipitation occurs from June to September.
 Natural hazards include late spring droughts which are often followed by severe flooding.
 Typhoons affect the peninsula on an average of at least once every summer or early autumn.
 The drought that started in June 2015, according to the Korean Central News Agency, has been the worst seen in 100 years.